zenseact/zmbt-framework/docs/user-guide/expressions.md

 "$x" | Ne(0) | And("$x" | Flip(Div(1))) | Or("$x")
 ```

-In this example the first encounter of `"$x"` will
+In this example, the first encounter of "$x" stores the input value
-store the argument in isolated evaluation context and pass to the consequent term,
+in an local environment and passes it to the subsequent term,
-making it available to all subexpressions,
+making it available to all subexpressions, such as `And("$x" | ...)`.
-s.a. `And("$x" | ...)` (recall that expression parameters computation is lazy).
+Recall that expression parameter evaluation is lazy.

 ### Design-level linking